-This program reads a previously selected subset of STF1 or PL94-171 U.S. Census Bureau demographic records (see m.in.stf1.tape), and writes one of the following:
+This program reads a previously selected subset of STF1 or PL94-171 U.S. Census Bureau demographic records (see m.in.stf1.tpe and m.in.stf1.db3), and writes one of the following:

 GRASS site list (coordinates and a value).
 GRASS vector polygon attribute labels file (coordinates and a label value).
 Text report to stdout in one of two formats.